william-herring/bor/README.md

 # Bor

-Bor is a platform for managing work in a team of any size.
+Bor is a platform for managing projects in a team of any size.
 The app offers many tools and features to create a tailored workflow.